Made in America Festival: 2014

-In April 2014, it was announced that the 2014 Made in America festival would take place not only in Philadelphia, but also in Los Angeles.
+In April 2014, it was announced that the 2014 Made in America festival would take place in both Philadelphia and Los Angeles.
 A press conference given by Jay-Z and the mayor of Los Angeles, Eric Garcetti, explained how the added location was designed to involve both the west and east coasts of the United States in the multi-genre festival.
 The 2014 festival reportedly delivered "twice the amount of music" as the previous years of the festival, and also benefitted the United Way of Greater Los Angeles, United Way of Philadelphia and Southern New Jersey, and United Way of Lancaster County.